ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 - `run('deploy')`

-- you will need staking pool address for to run the backend script. you can find it in `contrat_addresses.json`, it is also printed in the console.
+- you will need a staking pool address to run the backend script.
+You can find it in `contrat_addresses.json`, it is also printed in the console.

 - To stake some eth run:
 - `StakingPool[0].stake({'value':64*10**18, 'from': accounts[0], 'gas_price': 8750000000})`